-Sinus Grafting for Implant Reconstruction is organized by Pikos Institute and will be held during Aug 23 - 25, 2018 at Pikos Implant Institute Inc, New Port Richey, Florida, United States of America.
+Sinus Grafting for Implant Reconstruction is organized by Pikos Institute and will be held from Aug 16 - 18, 2018 at Pikos Implant Institute Inc, Trinity, Florida, United States of America.

 The target audience for this medical event is Dentists.
 This CME Conference has been approved for a maximum of 23 Credit Hours.

 • Understand the 7 key principles for predictable sinus bone grafting.

 • Describe the science and art of sinus bone grafting via unique interactive lecture-discussion, HD video clips, hands-on workshops and live surgical demonstration.